Lawrence S. Bloomberg Faculty of Nursing

 This self-directed online course is essential for health care professionals working in acute care, long-term care & community, who are interested in enhancing their knowledge and skill in the application of best practices for ostomy and peristomal skin care.
 This comprehensive course will assist you to critically analyze complex ostomy care problems and apply management techniques required for the provision of quality care for people and families living with ostomies.
 The course is taught by nursing faculty with expertise in enterostomal therapy.

-Content for this course includes: Anatomy and physiology of the gastrointestinal, genitourinary & reproductive systems; conditions related to the need for an ostomy; current surgical procedures, assessment and care, product selection, nutritional and pharmaceutical considerations; specific considerations for pediatrics; and psychological and social aspects of living with an ostomy.
+Content for this course includes: anatomy and physiology of the gastrointestinal, genitourinary & reproductive systems; conditions related to the need for an ostomy; current surgical procedures, assessment and care, product selection, nutritional and pharmaceutical considerations; specific considerations for pediatrics; and psychological and social aspects of living with an ostomy.

 Audience